 The Psychology Behind

-Apartment Branding and Why It Matters
+and Why It Matters

-01 | IDENTITY/VOICE
+01 | Identity & Voice

-02 | COLOR
+02 | Color

-Choosing colors for your brand is about more than just personal preference or stylistic ideals.
-It’s important to remember that each color has a meaning all its own, tending to evoke certain feelings and inspire certain actions in consumers.
+Choosing colors for your property brand is about more than just personal preference or stylistic ideals.
+It’s important to remember that each color has a meaning all its own, tending to evoke certain feelings and inspire certain actions in tenant.
 Research the psychology of colors, decide how you want your audience to react to your brand, and then compare the two to ensure that your decisions match up with your goals.
-The direction you go with will color every interaction between your brand and consumers –– literally and figuratively –– from the first look at your website to signing the lease agreement on the dotted line.
+The direction you go with will color every interaction between your brand and tenant –– literally and figuratively –– from the first look at your website to signing the lease agreement on the dotted line.
 Everything in marketing is intentional...and color is no exception.

-- Earth tones, like darker reds and browns, give a homey and comforting feeling
+- Earth tones, like darker reds and browns give a homey and comforting feeling

 - Greens convey peace and wellness